snotskie/ttrpg/site/src/index.md

     One suggestion is this: Whenever a player gains a new Ability, allow them the opportunity to also replace one of their existing Abilities.

 ## Items

+There is not a list of items to choose from in this game.
+Instead, items in this game are narrative and help shape the course of the story.
+Each character has a list of items they typically carry with them, and other items they may have with them can be determined in the moment.

 !!! tip "Character Creation: Step Five!"
     List three items that your character never leaves home without, within reason.
 These will be the items you start the game with.